notno/op1-wav-converter/README.md

 This little program will recursively search for all files with the extension `.wav`, starting in the current directory, and convert them to 32bit float WAV files, (leaving the originals in place).

 **I have only tested it on Windows 11 Powershell**.
 Let me know if you try it on Linux or MacOS!

+# Dependencies
+- The `ffmpeg` dependency has been removed.
+Ensure you have the necessary Rust dependencies installed.

 # Usage
 You can download the latest Windows release from the [releases page](https://github.com/notno/op1-wav-converter/releases).